kgraefe/pidgin-unhighlight-system-messages/README.md

 [![License](https://img.shields.io/badge/License-GPLv2-blue.svg?style=flat)](COPYING)

+This plugin removes the highlight flag from system messages.
+This works around a bug which was introduced with Pidgin 2.10.7 and leads to a highlighted IRC channel each time you join when you set the channel topic.

 ## Installation on Windows
 For the binary version, extract all the contents of `pidgin-unhighlight-system-messages` in the ZIP file either to the installation